 Evaluate Desired Style and Practicality

 When you design an “outdoor kitchen”, not only do you have to take your budget into consideration, but you also must take the elements into account.
 You have to use materials that can withstand the varied weather conditions that occur throughout the course of the year.
 A wooden dining table, for example, should be made of wood materials that are water-resistant and durable.
-A kitchen island will require brick or natural stone counter tops, or, if tile is used, a latex grout that can handle both freezing and thawing.
+A kitchen island will require brick or natural stone countertops, or, if tile is to be used, a latex grout that can handle both freezing and thawing.
 Once you narrow the materials down to those that can withstand the elements outside, then you can consider your own personal style in creating your perfect outdoor kitchen.

 Decide on a Focal Point